 Retro games still bring a smile to fans both young and not-so-young.
-That was evidenced by the wild popularity of 2016’s NES Classic Edition and this year’s Super NES Classic Edition, among others.
+That was evidenced by the wild popularity of the NES Classic Edition and the Super NES Classic Edition, among others.
 Heck, even Atari has announced plans for a console.

 People love the simplicity of a pick-up-and-play game.
 They also love the childhood memories associated with old school titles.
 Plus, the thought of making new memories by playing with friends and family is still a strong draw.

 The Web Designer Toolbox